-Publishers were still figuring out how to deal with emerging privacy laws and the imminent purging of cookies, COVID-19 brought a host of challenges.
+Publishers were still trying to figure out how to deal with emerging privacy laws and the imminent purging of cookies, then COVID-19 brought a host of challenges.

 Much like all the other industries, the ad tech industry has been forced to push its limits and work through the unprecedented situation of the pandemic.
 The radical changes that occured in 2020 are likely to continue through to next year.
 Based on that and other developments, it’s possible to predict some trends that publishers will most likely have to adhere to.